 The five major international airports in India are Delhi, Mumbai, Chennai, Bangalore, and Kolkata.

-If you want to explore the northern part of India (Rajasthan, Punjab, the Indian Himalayas, Agra and the Taj Mahal, and Kashmir), then you should begin your journey in Delhi.
+If you want to explore the northern part of India (Rajasthan, Punjab, the Indian Himalayas, Agra and the Taj Mahal, and the underrated state of Kashmir), then you should begin your journey in Delhi.
 Delhi has the most frequented airport and is located in the central part of North India, from where most other places are no more than 8-9 hours away by bus.
 I know this sounds like a lot but by India’s standards, it’s not a lot at all.
 If you want to cover all these places, you should plan for at least 15 days.

 For people planning to explore the west coast, Mumbai is a great starting point.
 Gujarat, Pune, Goa, and a handful of national parks are nearby.
 If you extend your trip, maybe you can also include Hyderabad, Nagpur, and/or Hampi.